SuperBoots/lazyblaze/README.md

 This project will work perfectly fine even if you're not using Backblaze, just set usingbackblaze to False in the config and ignore the Backblaze specific steps in the instructions.

-## Understanding the local configuration folder `C:\NewMachineSetupConfig\`
+## Understanding the local configuration folder `C:\LazyBlazeConfig\`
-Once you've cloned the repository for NewMachineSetupScripts you should be all set to just start following the "Fresh Windows Install Instructions" below, but there's an external folder that will be created by the scripts that you should be aware of.
-The default location of this folder is `C:\NewMachineSetupConfig\`, you can change it by updating `Config.xml` in the root of this repository before you run the scripts, but I'd recommend leaving it as default if possible.
+Once you've cloned the repository for lazyblaze you should be all set to just start following the "Fresh Windows Install Instructions" below, but there's an external folder that will be created by the scripts that you should be aware of.
+The default location of this folder is `C:\LazyBlazeConfig\`, you can change it by updating `Config.xml` in the root of this repository before you run the scripts, but I'd recommend leaving it as default if possible.

-The `C:\NewMachineSetupConfig\` folder that gets created will have some values already populated, but the purpose of this folder is to hold values and files that are specific to your machine that the scripts in this repository can use.
+The `C:\LazyBlazeConfig\` folder that gets created will have some values already populated, but the purpose of this folder is to hold values and files that are specific to your machine that the scripts in this repository can use.
 The most important thing in this directory is LocalConfig.xml, it defines what programs to remove, what programs to install, and generally just lets you pick all your options once and then setup everything with minimal interaction.

-The idea is that you'll run through the setup process once and make a lot of changes to the local config, then once it's in a spot that you like you can save LocalConfig.xml somewhere safe off your machine, or better yet save the whole `C:\NewMachineSetupConfig\` folder, and then if you need to rebuild your machine from scratch you can just put your saved config folder back in place and run NewMachineSetup.bat to get your environment built out exactly how it was before.
+The idea is that you'll run through the setup process once and make a lot of changes to the local config, then once it's in a spot that you like you can save LocalConfig.xml somewhere safe off your machine, or better yet save the whole `C:\LazyBlazeConfig\` folder, and then if you need to rebuild your machine from scratch you can just put your saved config folder back in place and run LazyBlaze.bat to get your environment built out exactly how it was before.

 # Fresh Windows Install Instructions
 I suggest keeping a document for each of your machines with more specific details to keep your environment as repeatable as possible.
 My personal instruction documents live in google docs, I have one document per machine.
 I basically copied these instructions to start and then added details as I went.